light-ripple/Light-Ripple-Windows/README.md

 * For Password follow that above section `#Manually Creating Passwording (DB)`
 * Then you can login with your username/email and password.

+### Errors?
+If mysql server does not work for you then use xampp mysql.

 ### Credits
 * <a href=https://github.com/Kanaze-chan>Kanaze-Chan(Aoba)</a> - Thank you for your <a href=https://github.com/Kanaze-chan/readme>readme</a>!
 * <a href=https://github.com/Hazuki-san>Aoba Suzukaze</a> - Thank you for helping me learn how ripple works and a lots of helps.